 Taking in the View

 For those looking to take panoramic pictures of the area’s mountain vistas, you’ll have a hard time choosing just one trail.
-Located along the Blue Ridge Parkway at milepost 431.4, the Richard Balsam Overlook is 6,053 feet above sea level, which means you’ll have miles and miles of mountains to photograph.
+Located along the Blue Ridge Parkway at milepost 431.4, the Richard Balsam Overlook is 6,053 feet above sea level, which means you’ll have miles and miles of blue ridge mountains to photograph.

 For a half-day adventure, the Pinnacle Park Trail (pictured above) is 7 miles roundtrip and includes streams, waterfalls and scenic views.
 Make sure you bring along a picnic to enjoy amidst the natural beauty.
 The trail is challenging and covered in boulders, so plan accordingly.

 If you want a super mild hike, the Wet Camp Gap Trail along the Parkway is the one for you.
 This 1.33-mile hike takes about 30 minutes each way, with a 60-foot elevation change along the trail.
 This trail is especially popular thanks to its reputation as a favorite blueberry-picking destination and makes a perfect day hike.

 Jackson County boasts numerous trails that lead hikers to some of the area’s most beautiful waterfalls.
 One of the most popular is the High Falls Trail, which is less than 1 mile, but contains a lot of steps – so be ready to climb.
 You’ll be glad you did when you see the 100-foot waterfall fed by the West Fork Tuckasegee River.

 While you’ll need a map to conquer the hike to Schoolhouse Falls, it’s definitely worth the effort.
 These 18-foot falls are the most well-known of Panthertown Valley (located between Gorges State Park in Brevard and Sapphire,) and the views are gorgeous.